mrchief/aws-creds-okta-action/README.md

 ## How this works

-This action uses the awesome [tokendito](https://github.com/dowjones/tokendito) tool to generate temporary AWS credentials.
+This action uses [tokendito](https://github.com/dowjones/tokendito) tool to generate temporary AWS credentials.
 The credentials are generated in the home directory of the container and are then exported as environment variables so the subsequent steps can use them seamlessly.

 It uses [mintotp](https://pypi.org/project/mintotp/) to generate a `totp`.